-We hear a lot about legislative advocacy and people often ask me why I believe it’s so important to be part of the Pennsylvania Association of Realtors® legislative efforts.
+We hear a lot about legislative advocacy, and people often ask me why I believe it’s so important to be part of the Pennsylvania Association of Realtors® legislative efforts.
 I’m passionate about legislative issues.
 I enjoy following the process, working with my fellow Realtors®, and lobbying legislators to help property owners and our industry.
 And I’ve seen the results of our advocacy.

 In our business, it’s absolutely crucial that we be involved in legislative efforts.
-We successfully removed a mandate that required installation of sprinkler systems in new home construction, leaving the decision instead to consumers.
+We successfully removed a mandate that required the installation of sprinkler systems in new home construction, leaving the decision instead to consumers.
 We know that an increase in realty transfer tax and point-of-sale requirements can keep many first-time homebuyers from purchasing a home.
 We’ve seen how changes to the national flood insurance program have affected our clients’ ability to sell their homes.
 As Realtors®, our voices are heard when we work together.

 Currently, our association is engaged on several major issues.
 In Pennsylvania, we’re supporting Senate Bill 76, which would offer school property tax reform.
 We’ve launched a major grassroots campaign, including the RealReform76.com website.
 I hope you’ve visited this site and sent an email to your state senator.
 Please encourage your clients to do so as well.
 PAR is also working to pass changes to the real estate licensing law to increase educational requirements and to allow Realtors® to conduct broker price opinions in a limited capacity with broker supervision.